visciang/cake/README.md

 - Jobs can import external pipeline targets (ref. `@import`)
 - Shell integration for debug and development

+## Install cake

+### Dockerized

+Cake is available as a docker image [visciang/cake](https://hub.docker.com/r/visciang/cake).

+For convenience a script is provided under [priv/cake](priv/cake).
+It show how to invoke the docker image with SSH forwarding, docker agent socket mount, etc.

+    curl -o /usr/local/bin/cake -L https://raw.githubusercontent.com/visciang/cake/main/priv/cake
+    chmod +x /usr/local/bin/cake

+### Native

+You can install Cake as an elixir [escript](https://hexdocs.pm/mix/main/Mix.Tasks.Escript.Install.html):

+    mix escript.install github visciang/cake

 ## A taste of cake

+The following example is available in the [cake-hello](https://github.com/visciang/cake-helloworld) repository.
+You can clone it and follow the example.

-The following is a simple example of a `Cakefile`.
+In the root of the project we have simple example of a `Cakefile`.

 ```Dockerfile
 ARG ALPINE_VERSION=3.18.5